-Then I use my stick blender to blend it into pumpkiny goodness.
+Then I use my stick blender to blend the cooked pumpkin into pumpkiny goodness.
 I use my large *silicone muffin pan to freeze the puree in 1-cup increments.

 Frozen Pumpkin Puree For Homemade Granola

 When I’m in the mood to make my granola I pull out 2 frozen disks of pumpkin puree to account fo the 2 cups of puree in my recipe.

 ALSO, I’ve become totally enamored with dehydrating pumpkin puree instead of freezing it!
 No more room taken up in the freezer or trying to get a chunk of pumpkin puree to thaw.

 I simply measure out my dehydrated pumpkin puree and add hot water.
 It quickly rehydrates the Pumpkin puree!